Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-These include the typical herbs used for medicinal purposes and for delicious Cretan dishes, such as thyme, oregano, mint, or rosemary.
+These include the typical herbs used for medicinal purposes and delicious Cretan dishes, such as thyme, oregano, mint, or rosemary.

 The Vineyards